shreyasshastri/house-price-prediction/README.md

 ## Note

-I have not uploaded the dataset and model files because they are large in size and GitHub has limits.
+Note: The trained model file (.pkl) is not uploaded due to size limits.
+To run the project, you need to train the model first.
 ---

 ## What I learned